The holiday shopping season is near!

-When tackling your own holiday shipments, we recommend adding a few days longer than what the carriers say to account for order picking and packing, as well as any unforeseen delays.
+When tackling your own holiday shipments, we recommend adding a few days longer than what the couriers say to account for order picking and packing, as well as any unforeseen delays.

-Domestic carrier cutoffs for 2018 are as follows:
+For example, domestic courier cutoffs for 2018 were as follows:

 Handling holiday returns

 The more you sell over the holiday shopping season, the more returns you’ll be dealing with during the first few weeks in January.